isomerpages/moe-woodgrovepri/_instructional-programmes/Science/Overview of Core Programmes.md

 <b>Excellence 2000 (E2K) Science Programme</b>

 The E2K Science Programme is a science enrichment programme developed by the Israel Centre for Excellence through Education (ICEE) and endorsed by the Singapore Gifted Education Branch.
-Through a selection process, pupils who demonstrate high interest and ability in science will be selected to participate in E2K programmes.
+Through a selection process, students who demonstrate high interest and ability in science will be selected to participate in E2K programmes.